jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 3. Open the RDP file.

-If you are on a Windows computer, you can open the RDP file through the browser.
-Click **Connect** when prompted.
+4. If you are on a Windows computer, you can open the RDP file through the browser.
+Click **Connect** when prompted, then supply the credentials you specified in step 1 of this exercise when prompted, and finally

-If you are on a Mac, save the RDP file to a convenient location, and then open the file.
+5. If you are on a Mac, save the RDP file to a convenient location, and then open the file.
 If you are prompted to verify a certificate, click **Continue**.
 Enter the credentials you specified in the step 1 when prompted.
 6.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NTQwNDI3M119
+eyJoaXN0b3J5IjpbLTE3MzAwOTM0MTRdfQ==
 -->